Davis All-Cap SMA

 The Davis All-Cap Equity is represented by Davis Advisors’ Multi-Cap Equity Composite.

-Effective January 1 2011, Davis Advisors created a Multi- Cap (SMA) Composite which excludes institutional accounts and mutual funds.
-Performance shown from January 1, 2006, through December 31, 2010, the Davis Advisors’ Multi-Cap SMA Composite includes all eligible wrap accounts with a minimum account size of $3,500,000 from inception date for the first full month of account management and includes closed accounts through the last day of the month prior to the account’s closing.
-For the performance shown from January 1, 2011, through the date of this report, the Davis Advisors’ Multi-Cap SMA Composite includes all eligible wrap accounts with no account minimum from inception date for the first full month of account management and includes closed accounts through the last day of the month prior to the account’s closing.
+Effective 1/1/11, Davis Advisors created a Multi- Cap (SMA) Composite which excludes institutional accounts and mutual funds.
+Performance shown from 1/1/06, through 12/31/10, the Davis Advisors’ Multi-Cap SMA Composite includes all eligible wrap accounts with a minimum account size of $3,500,000 from inception date for the first full month of account management and includes closed accounts through the last day of the month prior to the account’s closing.
+For the performance shown from 1/1/11, through the date of this report, the Davis Advisors’ Multi-Cap SMA Composite includes all eligible wrap accounts with no account minimum from inception date for the first full month of account management and includes closed accounts through the last day of the month prior to the account’s closing.
 Wrap account returns are computed net of a 3% maximum wrap fee.
 For the gross performance results, custodian fees and advisory fees are treated as cash withdrawals.
 A list of Davis Advisors’ Composites is available upon request.

 The investment objective of a Davis Multi-Cap Equity account is long-term growth of capital.
 There can be no assurance that Davis will achieve its objective.
-The principal risks are: stock market risk, manager risk, common stock risk, large-capitalization companies risk, mid- and small-capitalization companies risk, headline risk, foreign country risk, emerging markets risk, foreign currency risk, depositary receipts risk, and fees and expenses risk.
-See the ADV for a description of these principal risks.
+Davis Advisors uses the Davis Investment Discipline to invest a client’s portfolio principally in common stocks (including indirect holdings of common stock through depositary receipts).
+The Multi-Cap Equity strategy may invest in large, medium, or small companies without regard to market capitalization and may invest in issuers in foreign countries, including countries with developed or emerging markets.
+The principal risks are: common stock risk, depositary receipts risk, emerging markets risk, fees and expenses risk, foreign country risk, foreign currency risk, headline risk, large-capitalization companies risk, manager risk, mid- and small-capitalization companies risk, and stock market risk.
+See the ADV Part 2 for a description of these principal risks.

 Small cap companies have market capitalizations less than $3 billion.
 Mid cap companies have market capitalizations from $3 billion to $10 billion.
 Large cap companies have market capitalizations greater than $10 billion.
 Under normal circumstances, the Multi-Cap Equity Composite invests the majority of its assets in equity securities issued by companies with market capitalizations of less than $20 billion.